House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Bar Length

 The bar is the tongue-shaped piece of metal that extends out from the engine and handle.
 It’s what the blade goes around when it is spinning.
-Bars are made in two-inch increments, starting at 12 inches and going up to 42 inches.
-Some tools called chainsaws have smaller bar lengths, but these are intended for only the smallest of pruning jobs.
-Most chainsaws intended for basic homeowner use run from 14 inches to 18, and they go up in size to the 42-inch monsters intended for professional use.
+Bars are made in 2-inch increments, starting at 12 inches and going up to 42 inches.
+Some chainsaws have smaller bar lengths, but they are intended for only the smallest of pruning jobs.
+Most chainsaws intended for homeowner use run from 14 inches to 18, and they go up in size to the 42-inch monsters intended for professional use.

 There’s a paradox when it comes to cutting length, too.
-An 18-inch chainsaw may or not be exactly 18 inches long and the effective cutting length of the bar is usually around 16 inches.
+An 18-inch chainsaw may or may not be exactly 18 inches long, and the effective cutting length of the bar is usually around 16 inches.

 Chainsaw bar cutting length